ashleybaxter/iamashley/_posts/2015-02-11-glasgow-has-a-new-tech-hub.markdown

 I can't take any credit for getting to this point.
 Michael—although he'll likely disagree due to modesty—did _all_ of the hard work.
 He was back and forth between a few potential spaces in Glasgow (I'm so glad we ended up with this space), negotiating, crunching numbers.
 It was a lengthy, and sometimes frustrating, process.

-Over 10 of us will be moving into this space on Monday, but we do intend on growing the community.
+Over 10 of us will be moving into this space come Monday, but we do intend on growing the community.
 If you're working on a tech business in Glasgow, why not <a href="mailto:hello@iamashley.co.uk">join us</a>?

 Did I mention it's a renovated shipyard?
 It's a renovated shipyard!
-For anyone who is interested in reading about <a href="http://en.wikipedia.org/wiki/Fairfield_Shipbuilding_and_Engineering_Company">the history</a>, that's what Wikipedia is for, right?
+For anyone who is interested in <a href="http://en.wikipedia.org/wiki/Fairfield_Shipbuilding_and_Engineering_Company">the history</a>, that's what Wikipedia is for, right?

 Here's what I plan on doing in the space:

 * Daily <a href="http://insurancebyjack.co.uk">Insurance by Jack</a> work.
 Most of my 9-5 workload is spent on Insurance by Jack.
 I'll be using this space Monday-Friday to do all of my usual work.
 * <a href="http://insurancebyjack.co.uk/ask">Ask Jack</a> videos.
 I'm starting a new Q+A series called Ask Jack, where I respond to a business insurance question every week with a video.
 The new open-plan space is perfect for recording these videos.
 * <a href="http://glasgowphotowalk.co.uk">Glasgow Photo Walk</a> workshops.
 Now I have space to work from again, I'll be using it to teach my own photography workshops, as well as invite other photographers into Glasgow to host their own.
 * Studio photography.
 I'm not huge into studio photography, but I'd like to subsidise my rent by using the space for a bit of photography work.
-Also, since seeing <a href="http://www.hollybooth.com/portfolio/">Holly's product photography</a>, I want to try product photography and now have a space to use creatively.
+Also, since seeing <a href="http://www.hollybooth.com/portfolio/">Holly's product photography</a>, I'm inspired to try product photography and now have a space to use creatively.
 * Business events.
 We're keeping part of the space dedicated to hosting events, mini-conferences and meet-ups.
 * Building products.
 There are many smart people in this building, perhaps they can help me up my coding game?
 Or maybe there's collaboration opportunity somewhere.
 Either way, I expect to be fully inspired working from here.